 One theory on Sudden Infant Death Syndrome (SIDS) concerns chemicals commonly used in the manufacturing of mattresses.
 Mattresses, as well as sheepskins, can contain the elements phosphorus, arsenic, and antimony.
 These occur naturally in sheepskins, while phosphorous may be present in mattress covers and arsenic and antimony added as flame retardants.
 These three chemicals are consumed by the fungus S. brevicaulis.
 The theory goes that this fungus is established in a mattress from sweat, spit up, and so on, which then consumes these chemicals.
 The fungus then releases three nerve gases (phosphine, arsine, and stibine) which can be toxic.

 A New Zealand study and subsequent program launched advocated wrapping mattresses in covers that would not allow such nerve gases to permeate the covers and reach the baby.
 While this theory has not been completely proven, nor disproven, it can explain a number of observations about the pattern of crib death.
 For example, putting babies on their back to sleep has reduced the incidence of SIDS and may be because babies are not inhaling as much of the nerve gas released by the fungus.
 The New Zealand study has promoted mattress wrapping and has a reported success rate of 100% (6).
 That is, there have been no SIDS deaths in the purported 170,000 instances of mattress wrapping using the recommended polyethylene cover (6).
 Another observation that this theory explains is that the risk of SIDS appears higher in babies reusing a sibling’s old mattress.
 According to this theory the explanation for this would be that the fungus has become previously established in the mattress from the first baby to use it.
+Learn more about choosing a good crib mattress according to matter mattress.

 It is important to note that the three elements consumed by the fungus–phosphorus, arsenic, and antimony–are said to be naturally occurring in materials used for bedding such as (some) sheepskin, wool, sheep fleece, and horsehair (7).
 If this is true and the theory is correct then that means it is not enough to buy an organic mattress (free of as many added chemicals as possible) but to use covers that are impermeable to the nerve gases generated.